Last year in the last week of September we have announced XSharp at the DevShare conference in the United Kingdom.

-- All the code compiled by the X# compiler in the Vulcan Dialect will be recognized as "True Vulcan code" by the Vulcan compiler, so you can mix the two if you want or have to.
+- All the code compiled by the X# compiler in the Vulcan Dialect will be recognized as "true Vulcan code" by the Vulcan compiler, so you can mix the two if you want or have to.

-Some new features (also in the Core dialect)
+New features (also in the Core dialect)

 - Support for the DYNAMIC type

 - Support for BEGIN USING ..
 END USING (similar to the using statement in C#)

 - Support for Lambda expressions with multiple expressions or even statements and statement lists

 - Support for the NameOf() intrinsic function

 - Support for BEGIN FIXED ..
 END FIXED (similar to the fixed statement in C#)

 Also many changes were made in the Visual Studio integration such as: